Jisakuna/Jisakuna_Franka/catkin_ws/src/panda_rt_tools/README.md

 Real-time control utilities for the **Franka Emika Panda** using `libfranka 0.9.2`.

-> These hardware, network, user, and system settings describe the original development host.
-They are environment records, not an installation script or results revalidated for this release.
-For a fresh setup, see the [repository README](../../../README.md).
-Joint indices are 0–6.
->
-> `rt_loop_test` does not currently terminate automatically as intended, and zero additional torque does not guarantee a fixed pose.
-Read [Real-time configuration and current limitations](../../../README.md#real-time-configuration-and-current-limitations) before using motion, recovery, or diagnostic tools.

 ## 1. Hardware

-The original environment notes record development and validation on this control host:
+The original environment has been noted record development and validation on this control host:

 | Component | Model |
 | --- | --- |